 What is a subordinate clause?

 A subordinate clause is often introduced by a subordinating conjunction.
+It creates a multiclause or complex sentence.
 It is not as important as the main clause and cannot be a sentence on its own.

 What is a relative clause?